dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * the Page-Directory Table (PD),
 * and the Page Table (PT).

 The number of levels depend on the size of the pages chosen.
-If we are using 4kb pages then we will have: PML4, PDPR, PD, PT, while if we go for 2mb Pages we have only PML4, PDPR, PD.
-1gb pages would only use the PML4 and PDPR.
+If we are using `4Kib` pages then we will have: PML4, PDPR, PD, PT, while if we go for `2Mib` Pages we have only PML4, PDPR, PD, and finally `1Gib` pages would only use the PML4 and PDPR.

 ## Page Directories and Table Structure

-As we have seen earlier in this section, when paging is enabled, a virtual address is translated into a set of entry numbers in different tables.
-In this paragraph we will see the different types available for them.
+As we have seen earlier in this chapter, when paging is enabled, a virtual address is translated into a set of entry numbers in different tables.
+In this paragraph we will see the different types available for them on the `x86_64` architecture.

 But before proceeding with the details let's see some of the characteristics common between all table/directory types: